gabuz0me/Demo_AoC_5/script/article_en.md

         return value
 ```

-It's as simple as that.
-Using the syntax `for element in iterable`, we loop through all shifters, `shifter` representing the `Shifter` of the current iteration in the loop, and if we find one that can act on our value, we return the value of this transformation.
-If we find nothing, we simply return the same value we had as an input.
-It is worth mentioning that for a given input value, at most one *shifter* can act on it.
-Else, that would mean that there would be two possible transformations which is not possible, since for a given $n$ and a given intermediate function $f_i$, $f_i(n)$ is well defined and has a unique value.
+`2.1.2.2.2-2` It's as simple as that.
+Using the `for element in iterable` syntax, we loop through all shifters, the variable `shifter` representing the `Shifter` of the current iteration in the loop, and if we find one that can act on our value, we return the value of this transformation.
+If after looping through all shifters we find nothing, we simply return the same value we had as an input.

+`2.1.2.2.2-3?` It is worth mentioning that for a given input value, at most one *shifter* can act on it.
+If two or more shifters of the same intermediate function could act on the same input value, that would mean there would be two or more different outputs, and that is not possible, since for a given $n$ and a given intermediate function $f_i$, $f_i(n)$ is well defined and has a unique value.
 Nothing here actually prevents two different *shifters* to return `True` on their `can_act_on` methods.
-Thus, in the current implementation of the problem, only the first *shifter* in the *intermediate functions* would trigger the shifting.
-We expect the value we use to create the object to be consistent and to not create undefined behaviors, as we are ~~lazy~~ trusting the authors of the problem to provide meaningful data.
+Thus, in the current implementation of this problem, only the first *shifter* in the loop would trigger the shifting.
+So, we expect the data we use to create the objects to be consistent and to not create undefined behaviors, as we are 1. lazy and 2. trusting the authors of the problem to provide meaningful data.

-We can test our functions:
+`2.1.2.2.2-4` We can now test our objects, creating the "Seed to soil map" from the dummy input:

 ```python
 map_seed_to_soil = IntermediateFunction(